stormpath/stormpath-console-guide/source/groups.rst

 .. _group-accounts:

-Managing a Group's Accounts
+Manage a Group's Accounts
 -----------------------------------

 When viewing the page for a specific Group, you can see all of its associated Accounts by clicking on the "Accounts" link in the left-side navigation panel.
 This view will show you a list of all Accounts that are contained in Account Stores mapped to the Group.

 The view itself has all of the same options and behavior as the regular `Accounts <https://api.stormpath.com/ui2/index.html#/accounts>`__ page.
 For more information about working with Accounts in the Admin Console, please see the :ref:`Accounts chapter <accounts>`.

-Managing an Groups's Applications
+Manage an Group's Applications
 --------------------------------

 When viewing the page for a specific Group, you can see all of its associated Applications by clicking on the "Applications" link in the left-side navigation panel.